ankaAR/bestiario5e/_creatures/male-steeder-a.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 7 (1d8 + 2) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 4 (1d8) acid damage on a failed save, or half as much damage on a successful one.

-***Sticky Leg (Recharges when the Steeder Has No Creatures Grappled.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one Small or Tiny creature.
+***Sticky Leg (Recharges when the Steeder Has No Creatures Grappled.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one Small or Tiny creature.
 Hit: The target is stuck ot the steeder's leg and grappled until it escapes (escape DC 12)